irelius/test-deployment/README.md

 * Require proper authorization: Review must belong to the current user
 * Request
   * Method: PUT/PATCH
-  * Route path: /api/reviews/:reviewId
+  * Route path: /api/reviews/:reviewId/users/:userId  <!-- *** 1st rev: add /users/:userId to the end to ensure as Review owner -->
-  * Headers:
+  * Headers:                                          <!-- *** the userId can be taken out later once there is a login logic -->
     * Content-Type: application/json
   * Body: